surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 		/* ... ... */

 As you can see, this API immediately returns the string you want to intern, if this latter is already in the interned string buffer.
 If not, it will lookup the interned string hashtable to find if the same string is stored into it.
 This is a heavy operation, as the hashtable needs to be browsed, and the string needs to be per-byte compared.
 Both operations will likely invalidate your L1 CPU cache, and possibly your L2 cache as well ; but we only create interned strings when this is necessary and will save performances later (heavilly used string).
-This is a tradeoff between the work needed to create the string (heavy) and the later work done to fetch back this string and use it.
+This is a tradeoff between the work needed to create the string (heavy) and the later work done to fetch back this string and use it (light, and memory fair).
-If the same string is found in the hashtable, this latter pointer is returned, and the original string buffer can also be freed by the API if we asked it to, passing '1' as last parameter.
+If the same string is found in the hashtable, this latter pointer is returned and the original string buffer can also be freed by the API if we asked it to, passing '1' as last parameter.

 Let's continue :